duncanaustin98/galfind/docs/source/index.rst

 Welcome to Galfind's documentation!
 ===================================

-**Galfind** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Galfind** is a Python library for analyzing and modeling astronomical data, with a focus on galaxy evolution studies.
+It provides tools for working with multi-wavelength data, fitting spectral energy distributions (SEDs), and analyzing galaxy properties.

 .. note::